 The mother of all Iron Age brochs, on an island off the coast of Shetland.

-Lose yourself in the capital’s medieval cobbled streets and closes.
+Lose yourself in the capital’s medieval cobbled streets and closes and enjoy the unique city vibes of Edinburgh Old Town.

-Take your pick of deserted golden beaches in South Harris, or further south in the Uists.
+Take your pick of deserted golden sand beaches in South Harris, or further south in the Uists.

-The home of Celtic Christian spirituality, an island of pilgrimage today as in antiquity.
+The legendary home of Celtic Christian spirituality, Iona is an island of pilgrimage today as in antiquity.

-Among the gnarled survivors of the great ancient forests you’ll find one of Scotland’s largest populations of the elusive red squirrel.
+Among the gnarled pines, survivors of the great ancient forests in the Scottish Highlands, you can encounter one of Scotland’s largest populations of the elusive red squirrel.

-Memorably dramatic ruined fortress, surrounded by giddy sea cliffs.
+Memorably dramatic ruined fortress just south of Aberdeen, surrounded by giddy sea cliffs

-Prehistoric standing stones that occupy a serene setting in the Western Isles.
+Prehistoric standing stones that occupy a serene setting on Lewis, the largest of the Western Isles.